 The first time I did this, I had no idea the impact it would have on the other person.
 I’m blessed with beautiful and understanding parents.
 They’ve been there for my successes and my many struggles.
-They’ve looked on without judgement or anger.
+They’ve looked on without judgment or anger.
 They’ve been the most generous people in my life.
 So one day, without any fear, and with an abundance of sincerity, I told them exactly how I felt.
 It included not only my gratitude for them but my disappointment in myself and my failures.
 Without meaning to, I made them cry.
-Happy tears of course.
+Happy tears, of course.
 I showed them in a meaningful way that they were appreciated and loved.

 By being honest and telling someone close to you how much they’re appreciated, you are showing them your gratitude.
 You’re creating that human connection we all crave.

 So this week, when you’re faced with all the temptations to do more, be more, buy more and essentially forget what’s in front of you, PAUSE and take a moment to be thankful for what is right there in front of you.
 You won’t regret it.
 Your sanity and wallet will thank you.

 What a lovely reminder.
 This makes me want to write a list of things I’m grateful for!
 Thanks for sharing 🙂